lcrespom/nash/README.md

 You can of course copy the extracted files somewhere in your `$PATH`.
 An appropriate place is `/usr/local/bin`.
 Then you can simply launch it by typing `nash`.

 Or if you want to use the latest features, just clone the repo and type `npm install`.
--->
-Binary distributions for Linux and MacOS will be available in the near future.

-In the meantime, just clone the repo and type `npm install`.
 Then, to open a shell, type `npm start`.
 ```
 git clone https://github.com/lcrespom/nash.git
 npm install